 - Kansas Court of Appeals

 Most Kansas criminal cases are initiated in the District Courts which are the state’s trial courts of general jurisdiction.
 District courts operate from 105 counties organized into 31 districts.
-These courts each have six judicial departments which are typically assigned to a Supreme Court Justice and are tasked with hearing various criminal cases with only a few exceptions.
+These courts each have six judicial departments which are typically assigned to a Supreme Court Justice.
+They are tasked with hearing various felony, misdemeanor and infraction cases with only a few exceptions.

 If the plaintiff finds the judgment of a District Court unsatisfactory, an appeal can be requested from the Kansas Court of Appeals which serves the state’s intermediate appellate court.
 The Kansas State Supreme Court functions as the court of last resort and hears appeals from the intermediate appellate court, and in selected cases, from the District Court.
 The verdict of the state Supreme Court is often considered to be final and binding.

 What’s included in a Kansas Criminal Court Record?